Article

 4. Use Simple Communication Tools

 Keeping things simple is the best way to encourage employees to read messages.
-The collaboration tools you use to communicate should be easy for the sender of the information to use and easy for the receiver to access it.
-If a system is complicated people won´t use it.
+The collaboration channels you use to communicate should be easy for the sender of the information to use and easy for the receiver to access it.
+If a system is complicated, people won’t use it.
 An easy-to-use system also saves valuable work time when trying to learn how to operate it.

 5. Brand Promotion: Live your Company Values

 A company’s brand represents its philosophy and states who it is.
 Employees should be clear on the company brand and why it exists.
-They should also be advocates in promoting it whenever they can, both internally and externally.
-If you work for a business that makes delicious ice-cream then tell everyone about it!
+They should also be advocates in promoting it through key messages whenever they can, both internally and externally.
+If you work for a business that makes delicious ice-cream, then tell everyone about it!

 Related article: 17 internal communications best practices for a stronger employee engagement